Georgetown McDonoughMBA Advanced Access Program (MAAP)

 Oba’s take

-Georgetown's MAAP is one of the most accessible deferred programs on this list — and it's consistently overlooked because it sits outside the M7 and Top 15 rankings conversation.
+Georgetown's MAAP is one of the most accessible deferred programs on this list, and it's consistently overlooked because it sits outside the M7 and Top 15 rankings conversation.
 That's a mistake if DC-adjacent career paths interest you.
 McDonough has a strong consulting and policy network, and the DC location is genuinely useful if you want to work near government, NGOs, or the defense/tech sector.
 The essays follow a standard structure: goals + leadership.
-The key is the Georgetown-specific fit question — if you don't give a real answer about why MAAP over other programs, it reads as a safety application.
+The key is the Georgetown-specific fit question.
+If you don't give a real answer about why MAAP over other programs, it reads as a safety application.
 Know why you want Georgetown, not just an MBA.

 11 modules covering narrative, essays, recommenders, school research, and the interview.
 Built specifically for deferred applicants.